 Your pantry and laundry room are the unsung housework heroes of your home.
 In use multiple times a day, they are workhorse spaces that are easy to overlook when it comes to interior design.
 Depending on their size and location, it might be hard to imagine the possibilities, yet there are countless opportunities to bring your favorite trends into every corner of your home.
 Pantry design is a natural extension of the interior design choices you make for your kitchen and laundry room design often follows that same lead.
 The key is finding pantry design plans and laundry room design ideas that inspire you.

 An organized pantry is the secret to a kitchen that works.
 Full of key ingredients, must-have kitchen tools, and serving ware, it’s your go-to space for everything you need to feed your family on any given day.
-Check out our top 5 design trends for your new pantry closet design!
+Check out our top 5 pantry design ideas for your new pantry closet transformation!

-The finishing touch on your walk-in pantry, hardware has the power to transform your design.
+As the finishing touch on your walk-in pantry design, hardware has the power to transform your final design.
 And gold hardware offers an unexpected touch of luxury that you’ll be glad you choose.
 Offered in a variety of options, we love everything from an understated matte finish to an oversized handle with all kinds of shine.
-Choose the one that you love the most and you’ll be happy every time you open your walk-in pantry cabinets and doors.
+Choose the one that you love the most, and you’ll be happy every time you open your walk-in pantry cabinets and doors.

-The smaller the space, the more impactful the design which is why we love a good rustic farmhouse pantry closet design.
-The perfect combination of functional design that is beautiful too, you get the best of both worlds when you choose this popular trend.
+The smaller the space, the more impactful the design, which is why we love a good rustic farmhouse pantry closet design.
+This pantry design ideas is the perfect combination of functional design that is beautiful, too, meaning you get the best of both worlds when you choose this popular pantry design.
 When you combine the right materials and black hardware, you’ll love opening your pantry door and seeing your favorite farmhouse style in such an unexpected space.

 Like hardware, a tile backsplash is a finishing touch that can transform a smaller pantry closet design.
-Bringing an unexpected level of detail, it can be subtle or bold to match your personal style.
-White subway tile remains a timeless option that complements any interior design trend, from modern to farmhouse and everything in between.
+It can be subtle or bold to match your personal style and brings an unexpected level of detail to the space.
+White subway tile remains a timeless pantry design option that complements any interior design trend, from modern to farmhouse and everything in between.

-Seriously the hardest working room in your home, you probably have a load of laundry running in your laundry room right now.
-Constantly in use, no matter how big or small, it’s important to design a laundry room that helps you get the job done without sacrificing your personal style.
+You likely have a laundry load running in your room right now — and it’s probably the hardest working room in your home.
+Since this space is constantly in use, no matter how big or small, it’s important to create a laundry room design that helps you get the job done without sacrificing your personal style.
 Here are 5 laundry room design ideas we think you’ll love!

 Depending on when your home was built, there’s a good chance your laundry room and entryway in from your garage are one in the same.
 This means you need a dual-use solution that makes it easy to manage your laundry while wrangling backpacks and more.
 A laundry room design layout for dual-use space is your answer, carrying your favorite interior design trend into both spaces with seamless style.